arithy/libgtoint/README.md

 Its main features are as follows:
 - Supports Cartesian GTOs and spherical GTOs,
 - Supports GTOs with any angular momentum quantum numbers (s, p, d, f, ...),
-- Supports analytical derivatives with any orders [*1], and
+- Supports analytical derivatives with any orders, and
 - Implemented compactly.

 It supports the following integrals: